 Today’s faculty highlight is Dr. O’Donnell Day, Associate Professor of Counseling Psychology at The Seattle School.
-Dr. Day is originally from north Mississippi, spending most of her young adulthood living on a family farm in the South.
+Dr. Day is originally from north Mississippi, spending most of her young adulthood living on a family farm in Mississippi.
 After completing her bachelor’s degree from Mississippi State University, she joined staff with Campus Crusade for Christ on the campus of the University of Minnesota.
 She holds an MA in Clinical Psychology from California Graduate Institute in Los Angeles, a PhD in Clinical Psychology from Seattle Pacific University, and a post-graduate certificate in British Object Relations Psychotherapy through the Center for Object Relations in Seattle.
-Currently, she is faculty at the Center for Object Relations.
+Currently, she is on the board and faculty at the Center for Object Relations.

 She is a licensed Mental Health Counselor and licensed Clinical Psychologist, currently in private practice in Kirkland, and previous Director of Clinical Training at Fairfax Psychiatric Hospital, where she provided supervision for doctoral practicum students and interns.
-Dr. Day also provided consultation for Olive Crest Treatment Centers.
 She has extensive experience with acute, long-term inpatient and outpatient clinical populations.

-Some of her clinical interests are in the areas of “no emotional mother (Jim Oakland),” and the impacts of this on self-esteem, shame, and primitive states.
-Also, she is interested in the growth of our minds (different than our brain), narcissism at the heart of all dis-orders, characterological defensive structures, how these defensive patterns also drive clinical syndromes, sufferings due to our condemning superego,and unconscious processes which lead to a personal theology.
+Some of her clinical interests are in the areas of “no emotional mother (Jim Oakland),” and the impacts of this on self-esteem, shame, and primitive emotional states.
+Also, she is interested in the growth of our minds (different than our brain), narcissism at the heart of all dis-orders, characterological unconscious defensive structures, how these defensive patterns also drive clinical syndromes, sufferings due to our condemning superego, and unconscious processes which lead to a personal theology.

 What are you currently reading?